American Road Marketing and Publicity Photographs Series

 Summary

 "Roads of the Pacific" was part of the Ford Exhibit, the most popular attraction at the 1935 California Pacific International Exposition.
-Visitors rode in brand new Ford V-8s over 14 reproductions of famous roads from around the world.
-To construct a realistic, immersive experience, crews used reference photographs -- like this one -- to recreate sections of historic and modern routes.
+Visitors rode in brand new Ford V-8s over 14 reproductions of famous roads.
+Crews used reference photographs to construct a realistic, immersive visitor experience.
+These images helped them recreate part of the Inca Road, which spanned the South American Andes.

 Object ID